 2—You are getting more efficiency out of the weight you are carrying, using every available resource to make it extend it’s maximum range.

-3—You will sleep deeper because when you breath back in the CO2 from your breath it 1–Reduces serotonin , 2–Increases melatonin, 3–Reduces stress response and inflammation and 4–Gives your metabolism an extra boost.
+3—You will sleep deeper because when you breath back in the CO2 from your breath it a–Reduces serotonin , b–Increases melatonin, c–Reduces stress response and inflammation and d–Gives your metabolism an extra boost.
 This can have an effect of deep delta sleep and the accompanying feelings of euphoria.
 Also breathing the moist air from your breath has another relaxing effect which further hydrates your body.

 4–This works as well to protect yourself from mosquitoes and pesky insects.